A topic from the subject of Inorganic Chemistry in Chemistry.

 Procedure:

-2. Add 5 g of NaCl to the solution and stir with a magnetic stirrer.
+2. Add 5 g of NaCl to the solution and stir using the magnetic stirrer until dissolved.

 Observations: